stem-discord/public/STEM_Rules.md

 ***

 **Our rules are built above [Discord's TOS](https://discord.com/terms).
-Every rule below has this TOS as it's basis. saying X is allowed automatically implies X is allowed as long as it obeys the TOS**
+Every rule below has this TOS as it's basis; saying X is allowed automatically implies X is allowed as long as it obeys the TOS**

 <br />